quixio/quix-docs/docs/platform/tutorials/data-science/index.md

 # Real-time Machine Learning (ML) predictions

-In this tutorial you will learn how to deploy a real-time **data science** project into a scalable self-maintained solution.
+In this tutorial you will learn how to deploy a real-time **data science** application into a scalable self-maintained solution.
 You create a service that predicts bicycle availability in New York, by building the raw data ingestion pipelines, Extract Transform Load (ETL), and predictions.

 ## Aim

 The Quix Platform enables you to harness complex, efficient real-time infrastructure in a quick and simple way.
 You are going to build an application that uses real-time New York bicycle data and weather data to predict the future availability of bikes in New York.

-You will complete all the typical phases of a data science project:
+You will complete all the typical phases of a data science application:

  - Build pipelines to gather bicycle and weather data.